Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

 ![Delete an account](../../Assets/Screenshots/RetailSuiteAccounting/Settings/Accounts/DeleteAccount.png "[Delete an account]")

 1. Select the account to be deleted.
-  > [Warning] Be aware that the existing account will be deleted permanently.
+  > [Warning] Be aware that the account will be deleted permanently.

 2. Click the [DELETE] button.
   The selected account has been deleted.